JonPSmith/EfCore.SchemaCompare/README.md

 - Backing fields
 - Shadow properties
 - Value Converters
-- Owned Types (see limitation below)
+- Owned Types
 - Table-per-Hierarchy
 - Table splitting
 - Concurrency tokens

 ## List of limitations

-- Because I use EF Core's scaffolder I cannot check if an index is applied to a foreign key (the scaffolder assumes EF Core will do that by default).
-EF Core adds indexes to foreign keys.
+- Because I use EF Core's scaffolder I cannot check if an index is applied to a foreign key (the scaffolder assumes EF Core will do that by default and doesn't read in any index on the foreign key).
+That means I can't check that ther is an index on a foreign key.
 - Cannot correctly check Table-per-Type classes.
 I need to look into this in more detail.
 - Cannot compare database tables/columns using InvariantCultureIgnoreCase.
 That is a EF Core 5 limitation.